volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   namespace = "staging"

   // One of the arguments from this list "do_not_advertise advertise_on_public_default_vip advertise_on_public advertise_custom" must be set

-  advertise_custom {
-    advertise_where {
+  do_not_advertise = true

-      // One of the arguments from this list "site virtual_site vk8s_service virtual_network" must be set
+  // One of the arguments from this list "disable_api_definition api_definition api_specification api_definitions" must be set

-      virtual_network {
+  api_specification {
-        // One of the arguments from this list "specific_v6_vip default_v6_vip" must be set default_v6_vip = true

-        // One of the arguments from this list "default_vip specific_vip" must be set default_vip = true

-        virtual_network {
+    api_definition {
       name      = "test1"
       namespace = "staging"
       tenant    = "acmecorp"
     }

+    // One of the arguments from this list "validation_custom_list validation_disabled validation_all_spec_endpoints" must be set validation_disabled = true
   }

-      // One of the arguments from this list "use_default_port port" must be set use_default_port = true
-    }
-  }

-  // One of the arguments from this list "api_specification api_definitions disable_api_definition api_definition" must be set

-  api_definitions {
-    api_definitions {
-      name      = "test1"
-      namespace = "staging"
-      tenant    = "acmecorp"
-    }
-  }

-  // One of the arguments from this list "disable_api_discovery enable_api_discovery" must be set
+  // One of the arguments from this list "enable_api_discovery disable_api_discovery" must be set

   enable_api_discovery {
     discovered_api_settings {